Strait Thunder-2025A

-The 2025 Taiwan Exercise is a military exercise organized by the Eastern Theater Command of the People's Liberation Army of the People's Republic of China from 1–2 April 2025, involving the command's land, sea, air, and rocket forces.
+The Strait Thunder–2025A (海峽雷霆-2025A) was a military exercise organized by the Eastern Theater Command of the People's Liberation Army of the People's Republic of China from 1–2 April 2025, involving the command's land, sea, air, and rocket forces.
 The exercise was conducted in the vicinity of the Matsu Islands and the main island of Taiwan.
-The drill on 2 April, held in the central and southern parts of the Taiwan Strait, was code-named "Strait Thunder–2025A".
+The drill on 2 April was held in the central and southern parts of the Taiwan Strait.
+This was China's seventh major military drill targeting Taiwan since August 2022.

 Background

 On 26 February 2025, shortly before the exercise, the People's Liberation Army Navy conducted an unannounced exercise off the coast of Kaohsiung and Pingtung.
 The exercise included live-fire drills.
-At least 32 aircraft and several warships participated in the exercise, of which 22 crossed the Taiwan Strait Median Line and its extension, entering the airspace north and geography of Taiwan.
+At least 32 aircraft and several warships participated in the exercise, of which 22 crossed the median line of the Taiwan Strait and its extension, entering the airspace north of Taiwan and its surrounding waters.
 This exercise was not announced in advance, and the code name of the operation was not made public.
-It was widely regarded as a simulated surprise attack.
+It was widely regarded as simulating a surprise attack.
 The Republic of China's navy, army, and air force were placed on alert.
-The next day, the Premier of the Executive Yuan of the Republic of China, Cho Jung-tai, expressed hope that mainland China would exercise restraint in such actions, and instructed the armed forces to remain vigilant against various developments in the surrounding areas.
+The next day, the Premier of the Executive Yuan of the Republic of China, Cho Jung-tai, expressed hope that mainland China would exercise restraint in such actions and instructed the armed forces to remain vigilant against various developments in the surrounding areas.
 The Ministry of National Defense of the Republic of China also condemned the PLA's behavior.
-On the same day, Senior Colonel Wu Qian, Director of the Information Bureau of the Ministry of National Defense and spokesman for the Ministry of National Defense, criticized the US attempt to "use Taiwan to contain China" and the Taiwan Democratic Progressive Party authorities' attempt to "rely on the US to seek independence" and "resist unification by force" at a regular press conference when answering questions about the recent Taiwan military "Han Kuang Exercise" exercise.
+On the same day, Senior Colonel Wu Qian, Director of the Information Bureau of the Ministry of National Defense and spokesman for the Ministry of National Defense, criticized the US attempt to "use Taiwan to contain China" and the Taiwan Democratic Progressive Party authorities' attempt to "rely on the US to seek independence" and "resist unification by force" at a regular press conference when answering questions about Taiwan's recent "Han Kuang Exercise."
 He said to the Taiwan side, "Trying to stop a chariot with a mantis arm will only lead to its own destruction.
 Sooner or later, we will come to take you away."

 On 13 March, President Lai Ching-te of the Republic of China delivered a speech after a national security meeting held on the eve of the 20th anniversary of the 2005 Anti-Secession Law.
-In addition to proposing 17 response strategies for the national security and united front threats facing Taiwan, he also called China a "foreign hostile forces" as defined by the Anti-Infiltration Act.
+In addition to proposing 17 response strategies for addressing the national security and united front threats facing Taiwan, he also described China as "foreign hostile forces" under the Anti-Infiltration Act.

-On 1 April, Minister of National Defense of the Republic of China Gu Lixiong stated that since 29 March, the dynamics of the aircraft carrier Shandong formation and other aircraft and ships have been gradually grasped, and yesterday (31 March) they entered the national army's "response zone", indicating that the People's Liberation Army had begun preparing for military operations since the end of March.
+On 1 April, Republic of China Minister of National Defense Gu Lixiong stated that since 29 March, the movements of the aircraft carrier Shandong formation and other aircraft and ships had been gradually monitored, and that on 31 March they entered the National Armed Forces' "response zone", indicating that the People's Liberation Army had begun preparing for military operations since the end of March.